Join my community and receive my free ebook! Subscribe now >>

 Stem cell definition requires that it possess self-renewal, it has the potential to regenerate tissue over a lifetime, and potency is from your bone marrow that has the ability to transplant one cell.
 It must be be able to reproduce new blood and immune cells over a long term therein lies its potency.

-Read more about Stem cells and how they are biological cells found in humans, animals and plants and are the type of cells which have the tendency to redevelop and renew themselves into various different categories of cells.
+Stem cells, are biological cells found in humans, animals and plants and are the type of cells which have the tendency to redevelop and renew themselves into various different categories of cells.

 Stem cells and high blood pressure is a study in progress, but scientists say that it is very encouraging.
 At some stage it will be possible to cure high blood pressure with stem cell therapy.